 We are strengthening research

 - For years, we have been providing institutional funding for the German Center for Infection Research (DZIF) and the German Center for Lung Research (DZL).
-The four major research organizations – Helmholtz Association, Leibniz Association, Fraunhofer, and Max Planck Society – are making special efforts in the current situation.
+The four major research organizations – Helmholtz Association, Leibniz Association, Fraunhofer, and Max Planck Society – are also making special efforts in the current situation.

 - We have adapted the conditions for project funding on a short-term basis and will continue to re-evaluate them.
 In this way, we can ensure liquidity and appropriate processes for those who are already working in BMBF-funded projects.